localpreservation/presentations/2016-09-09-localpastnyc.md

 Note:

-We are creating a two-way educational environment.
-Molly and I are going to teach a few things; we are all going to learn a few things; we are all going to try making a thing.

-1. Teaching:
+Our goal for the day to is make this a two-way educational environment.
+We all are experts at something and we all can try to learn something new.

+1. For the first hour or so, we will talk about:
   - How open educational resources work
+  - The importance of education to preservation and community heritage (especially at City Lore)
+2. The next hour or so, we will discuss:
+  - Your priorities for what you want people to learn (and what you want to teach)
   - How you can create open educational resources
-2. Learning:
-  - Your priorities for what you want people to learn
-  - Your approach to teaching preservation
-3. Making:
-  - Lessons for neighbors, friends, and colleagues and the Local Preservation School
+3. Finally, we'll end the morning by:
-  - A better Place Matters Toolkit for City Lore
+  - Creating lessons based on the Place Matters Toolkit (or your own ideas)
+  - Offering feedback to each other on the lessons we've made'

 --